ecpeter23/asa/README.md

 Please submit your completed exam, which should include:

-1. A detailed description of the feature you chose to implement (conditional operators or if-expressions).
+1. A detailed description of the feature you chose to implement (conditional operators or if-expressions etc.).
 2. The updated EBNF grammar for your chosen feature.
 3. The updated parser and interpreter code, including any necessary modifications to support your chosen feature.
 4. Test cases demonstrating the correct parsing and evaluation of your chosen feature.